VericaD/nobel_laureates_pc/documentation/results/occupation_distribution_results.md

-# Distribution of the distribution in relation to the geographical origin of the Nobel laureates
+# Distribution of the disciplines in relation to the geographical origin of the Nobel laureates
 Question: Is there a correlation between a laureate's socio-demographic (geographical origin) factors and their discipline?

 ## Distribution of the disciplines across continents